 The aspect of using dark colors and shades in backgrounds of user interfaces still belongs to highly debatable issues.
-No wonder it’s so actual: choosing appropriate background plays vital role on all the product efficiency as it can become a key factor enhancing or, vice versa, killing other design solutions around the layout and functionality.
-Today our article will be devoted to benefits and pitfalls of using dark background in UI design, so let’s move on the dark side.
+No wonder it’s so actual: choosing appropriate background plays a vital role in all the product efficiency as it can become a key factor enhancing or, vice versa, killing other design solutions around the layout and functionality.
+Today our article will be devoted to the benefits and pitfalls of using a dark background in UI design, so let’s move on to the dark side.

 Visual perception of dark